Tuesday's analyst upgrades and downgrades

 In other analyst actions:

-Castlight Health Inc. (CSLT-N), a San Francisco-based healthcare information company, was upgraded to "buy" from "hold" by Canaccord Genuity analyst Richard Close.
+Castlight Health Inc. (CSLT-N), a San Francisco-based health-care information company, was upgraded to "buy" from "hold" by Canaccord Genuity analyst Richard Close.
 He increased his target for its shares to $7 (U.S.) from $5.
 Consensus is $5.15.

 "We believe that shares of CSLT do not fully appreciate the new period of growth the company is entering as (1) the negative impact from churn diminishes and (2) the Anthem partnership continues to deliver new customers and ARR growth," he said.
 "Current levels offer investors an attractive entry point as the company is well positioned to continue its momentum from 2Q'17 into 2018 with ARR growth acceleration, profitability on the horizon (year-end 2018), and favorable industry dynamics supporting a strong demand environment.
 Furthermore, given that the stock has traded in the $4 range for 2-plus years, we believe there is limited downside should there be any hiccups with near-term results."